aryna-yukhnevich/dev/README.md

 Follow these steps to configure the project according to your requirements:

 ### 1. [Optional] Copy Configuration Samples <a name="copy-configuration-samples"></a>
-- Navigate to the `/config/sample_settings` directory
+- Navigate to the `/config/sample_settings` directory.
-- Copy the sample configuration files (general.json, monitoring_groups.json, recipients.json, and replacements.json if needed) to the `/config/settings` directory
+- Copy the sample configuration files (general.json, monitoring_groups.json, recipients.json, and replacements.json if needed) to the `/config/settings` directory.

 > **NOTE:**
 > Always ensure that the settings you utilize are up-to-date.